 We import approximately 98% of our products from owned foreign manufacturing facilities or foreign third party producers.
 In 2003, we did business in the following countries: Bangladesh, Cambodia, Canada, Colombia, Dominican Republic, Egypt, Guatemala, Honduras, Hong Kong, India, Indonesia, Jordan, Lithuania, Macau, Malaysia, Mauritius, Mexico, Mongolia, Nepal, Pakistan, the People's Republic of China, Peru, the Philippines, Romania, Russia, Saipan, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Turkey and the United Arab Emirates.
 Substantially all of our import operations are subject to tariffs imposed on imported products and quotas imposed by trade agreements.
-In addition, the countries into which our products are manufactured or imported may from time to time impose additional new quotas, duties, tariffs or other restrictions on imports or adversely modify existing restrictions.
-Adverse changes in these import costs and restrictions could increase our costs and decrease the competitiveness of our products.
+In addition, the countries into which our products are manufactured or imported may from time to time impose additional new quotas, duties, tariffs or other restrictions on import costs and restrictions could increase our costs and decrease the competitiveness of our products.
 Our or any supplier's failure to comply with customs or similar laws, could restrict our ability to import product or lead to fines or other penalties.
 We cannot assure you that future trade agreements will not provide our competitors with a material advantage over us or materially increase our costs.